 What is a root canal?

 - Looks better: According to a survey by the American Association of Endodontists, 76 percent of people prefer the idea of a root canal to a tooth extraction, likely due to a desire to keep their own teeth.

 What is a tooth extraction?

 Some teeth, such as wisdom teeth, may have to be extracted to prevent crowding and other issues.
-The Consumer Guide to Dentistry notes that there are two types of extractions: simple and surgical.3 A simple extraction is usually performed by a dentist and involves removing a tooth that is easily visible.
+There are two types of extractions: simple and surgical.
+A simple extraction is usually performed by a dentist and involves removing a tooth that is easily visible.
 A surgical extraction is needed when a tooth is harder to reach and may require an oral surgeon.

 Moreover, some conditions and therapies heighten the risk of teeth getting infected, and therefore can lead to an increased need for an extraction.

 As noted above, the decision between getting a root canal or a tooth extraction is yours to make if you’re unfortunate enough to deal with an infected tooth.
 However, getting professional input from your dentist is smart.
 Likewise, looking at the big picture when it comes to long-term cost makes good sense.